 Equity and representation of vulnerable populations.

 The recommendations ultimately put forward in this Plan are the collective work of these subcommittees.
 These recommendations were reviewed and adopted by the Council over the period of several months and together represent the necessary actions needed to advance the objectives of the GWSA.
-The recommendations are organized around five areas:

-Emissions reductions;

-Building resilience and adaptation in Vermont’s natural and working lands;

-Building resilience and adaptation in Vermont’s communities and built environment;

-Enhancing carbon sequestration and storage; and

-Cross-cutting pathways.

 In conjunction with developing the recommendations found within, the Just Transitions Subcommittee supported the work by ensuring that the strategies to reduce greenhouse gas emissions and build resilience to climate change impacts will benefit and support all residents of the State of Vermont fairly and equitably.
-The term “Just Transitions” encompasses both public policy and business action that address the impacts of the transition away from greenhouse gas emissions for jobs and livelihoods (the transition "out") and the generation of low or zero greenhouse gas emission jobs and livelihoods of a sustainable society (the transition "in").
-The Just Transitions Subcommittee designed six key principles to guide the recommendations of the Climate Council in development of the Climate Action Plan.
+The term “Just Transitions” encompasses both public policy and business action that address the impacts of the transition away from greenhouse gas emissions for jobs and livelihoods (the transition "out") to low or zero greenhouse gas emission jobs and livelihoods of a sustainable society (the transition "in").
+The Just Transitions Subcommittee designed six key principles to guide the development of the Climate Action Plan.
 These include:

 Ensuring Inclusive, Transparent, and Innovative Engagement in the development of the plan and associated policies and program.